eclab/grains/memoir/README.md

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.

-You can use Memoir to record a stream of CV changes plus a separate stream of Gate/Trigger events over a period of time.
-The shortest time is 4 seconds, the longest time is 32 seconds.
-At 4 seconds, the recording is 128 updates per second.
-At 32 seconds, the recording is 16 updates per second.

-After you have recorded this stream, you can trigger it to play back at any time.

-## Warning: use of EEPROM

-Memoir saves your CV recording to the GRAINS's EEPROM.
-The EEPROM is like a little hard drive, and it's designed for this purpose.
-It can only be written to about 100,000 times.
-So it's just fine to use, except if a program goes crazy and writes to it over and over again and wears it out until it doesn't work any longer.
-I have added some safeguards, and I'm pretty sure that Memoir will not go nuts, but you have been warned.

 ## Recording

 Recording is initiated by sending a trigger to the RECORD TRIGGER, which is AUDIO IN.
 Thereafter recording will go on for some number of seconds, or until a PLAY TRIGGER (IN 3) is sent.
 Then the recording is saved.